thebrandonlucas/combat-deepfakes/README.md

 This is an evolving project that is designed to combat the proliferation of deepfake videos and begin restoring trust in video integrity through the use of blockchain and timestamps.

-Visit [combat-deepfakes.herokuapp.com](https://combat-deepfakes.herokuapp.com/) to test the Dapp.
+[Click here](https://thebrandonlucas.github.io/combat-deepfakes/) to test the Dapp.

 To learn more about this project, visit this *article*.